-2) Only slightly less than 41% are confident in their ability to recover from ransomware.
-8% more (namely, a total of slightly more than 48%) are confident that their storage and backup are sufficiently secure - that's a fifth (or 20%) more.
+IMPACT OF STORAGE ATTACKS

-Impact of Storage Attacks ata breaches, if occurred, irrespective of the vector or mode utilized, have a tremendous impact on organizations - in the form of financial loss, reputational damage, operational downtime, legal action, loss of sensitive data, etc. For financial and banking organizations in particular, the business value of digital data may be so high, that a wellorchestrated attack on both storage and backup could wipe away a significant amount of the organization's value - potentially affecting entire economies.
-We asked What impact/severity level would an attack on your central storage and backup systems have on your organization?
-We learned Around 69% of respondents believe that any kind of security breach on storage and backup will have a significant to catastrophic impact on their organization.
-Significant Impact Catastrophic Impact Minimal Impact (we could recover data quickly) Some Impact Not Applicable (it's unlikely all our data would be lost)
+Data breaches, if occurred, irrespective of the vector or mode utilized, have a tremendous impact on organizations - in the form of financial loss, reputational damage, operational downtime, legal action, loss of sensitive data, etc.

+For financial and banking organizations in particular, the business value of digital data may be so high, that a well-orchestrated attack on both storage and backup could wipe away a significant amount of the organization's value - potentially affecting entire economies.

+What impact/ severity level would an attack on your central storage and backup systems have on your organization?

+Around 69% of respondents believe that any kind of security breach on storage and backup will have a significant to catastrophic impact on their organization.

+SCOPE AND FOCUS OF ORGANIZATIONAL VULNERABILITY MANAGEMENT

-Scope and Focus of Organizational Vulnerability Management S torage security could be defined as the operations and procedures involved in making the storage and backup resources available to users accessing it in a secure way.
+Storage security could be defined as the operations and procedures involved in making the storage and backup resources available to users accessing it in a secure way.

 These parameters are applicable to both hardware and software components, and this survey analyzes it from a wide angle, including elements related to access control, secure communications protocols, organizational policy, data privacy, vulnerability management, configuration management, and other security aspects.

-Apart from minimizing the potential security gaps through actions such as vulnerability scanning, the scope of vulnerability management should include disassembling unnecessary services, updating the operating system (including storage arrays and storage networking devices' OS), redundant storage solutions, establishing and informing principles and policies implemented in governing the network use, etc. Cloud environments must also be part of the vulnerability management program, in order to prevent data loss and threat to information security.
+Apart from minimizing the potential security gaps through actions such as vulnerability scanning, the scope of vulnerability management should include disassembling unnecessary services, updating the operating system (including storage arrays and storage networking devices' OS), redundant storage solutions, establishing and informing principles and policies implemented in governing the network use, etc.

+Cloud environments must also be part of the vulnerability management program, in order to prevent data loss and threat to information security.
 The scope of any vulnerability assessment and management architecture includes asset discovery, scanning for common vulnerability and exposure (CVE), establishing security baselines, prioritizing known vulnerability, threat detection, incident response plans, and complying with information security standards and regulations.

+What does your Vulnerability Management program include (directly or indirectly)?

+Threat detection and incident response are the most widely mentioned parts of organizations' Vulnerability Management program (68% of the respondents), followed by CVE scanning (67%), and establishing a security baseline (65%).

+It is interesting that asset discovery and vulnerability prioritization are the two least covered areas.
+With already overworked infosec and IT infrastructure teams, the constant struggle to keep track of dynamic environment changes, and the flood of identified vulnerabilities, present a tremendous challenge.

+Realizing that it's not possible to address 100% of the detected issues, the lack of clear prioritization could significantly increase the chances of dangerous vulnerabilities falling in between the cracks.

-3) I.e., over a secured network with strict access controls, permitting only secured/trusted users or devices, with sufficient logging, with comprehensive change management controls, etc.
+3I.e., over a secured network with strict access controls, permitting only secured/trusted users or devices, with sufficient logging, with comprehensive change management controls, etc.